Use this page to find out everything you need to know about our city centre security improvements:

 The next phase of works on York Street started on 3 January 2023, and this phase was completed on 12 May 2023.
 Vehicles are restricted between 10am and 10pm.

-We started improvements on Cheap Street and Hot Bath Street on 29 May 2023, with the remaining streets being phased during late 2023/24.
+We started improvements on Cheap Street and Hot Bath Street on 29 May 2023, and this phase was completed on 9 November 2023.
+Vehicles are restricted between 10am and 6pm.

 These are permanent anti-terrorism security measures that will protect the public and restrict vehicles in the secure zone.